HelpAge India: Programs

 Digital Literacy for Elders: The increasing pace of change in technology often excludes elders from the mainstream social fabric.
-To tackle this, HelpAge has started an easy 'Digital Literacy' program introducing elders to the online world through Digital Literacy workshops so that they can lead and active lives.
-Partner institutions, organizations and volunteers are encouraged to conduct basic tutorials for elders, using the HelpAge Handbook for senior citizens – Computers and Smart Phones learning made easy.
+To tackle this, HelpAge has started an easy 'Digital Literacy' program introducing elders to the online world through Digital Literacy workshops so that they can lead active lives.
+Partner institutions, organizations, and volunteers are encouraged to conduct basic tutorials for elders.

 Awards and recognition

 Madan Mohan Sabharwal, former President Emeritus of HelpAge India is a recipient of the Order of the British Empire (1998) and Padma Shri (2008).